filviu/blog/content/posts/2010/2010-11-27-mount-a-ftp-site-from-fstab.md

 ---
 I still have clients or websites where the most convenient (middle ages based) method of exchanging files is FTP.

-Since I&#8217;m lazy by nature I don&#8217;t like firing up a FTP client, I&#8217;d prefer to just have it available on request.
+Since I'm lazy by nature I don't like firing up a FTP client, I'd prefer to just have it available on request.
 For a while the KDE Network Places did the trick.
 But I decided I want it even easier. **Behold curlftpfs**.

 One
 [ccNe_bash]